fishinabarrel/linux-kernel-module-rust/README.md

 (released September 2019), which adds support for `asm goto`.
 You may need to set the `CLANG` environment variable appropriately, e.g., `CLANG=clang-9`.

+Very recent kernels may require newer versions of Clang - try Clang 11 if older versions don't work for you.

 ## Building hello-world